geoffder/dometyl-keyboard/README.md

 low-profile, open-case design built in [Fusion360](https://www.autodesk.ca/en/products/fusion-360/overview).

-The name **(rubber) dometyl** comes from the fact this this library introduces a means of building split-hand concave keyboards with rubber domes.
+The name **(rubber) dometyl** comes from this library's introduction of a means of building split-hand concave keyboards with rubber domes.
 Taking advantage of the readily available [Niz housing and sliders](https://www.nizkeyboard.com/products/2019-new-niz-ec-switch), and third-party non-sheet rubber domes (e.g. [DES BKE DOMES](https://www.apexkeyboards.ca/products/des-domes-bke-tactile)), we can